alexfernandez/deployment/README.md

     $ node bin/deployment.js

-Or, if you installed the package globally, just use the command:
+If you installed the package globally you can just use the command:

     $ deployment